The Himalayan Life Plastics is also home to the Himalayan Life Vocational Training Program.

-The HimalayanLife Plastics plant is also home to the HimalayanLife VOCATIONAL TRAINING PROGRAM.
-Former street kids have the opportunity to learn the basics of various trades.
-During a one-year program, up to 12 trainees typically spend a day per week in the classroom, where they continue to catch up on their schooling.
+Through this program, former street kids have the opportunity to learn the basics of various trades.
+During a one-year program, up to 12 trainees spend their week learning different skills.
+They typically spend a day per week in the classroom, where they continue to catch up on their schooling.
 They also spend a day at the training workshop, learning practical skills.
 The rest of the week, they work in the various departments of the plant.

-Not only do they acquire trade skills, but they learn to integrate in an existing social unit.
-They need to get along with co-workers, and moreover, they learn to live with a daily structure, which is enormously important in the process of overcoming patterns of addiction.
+Not only do they acquire trade skills, but they learn to integrate into an existing social unit.
+They learn to get along with fellow co-workers and to live with a daily structure.
+These two things are enormously important in the process of overcoming patterns of addiction.

 Vocational Training Program – The Short:

 - Vocational Training Program for up to 12 former street kids.